amannnn-10/Credit-card-fraud-detection/README.md

 # Credit-card-fraud-detection
-It is a ML model which predicts the Normal transaction and the fraudulent transactions
+It is a ML model which predicts the Normal transaction and the fraudulent transactions.